eike/kreuzwort-old/README.md

 - If your grid is barred and you use CSS border collapse: If two neighboring cells have different borders, the thicker border wins, in case of a tie, the one from the top or left cell.

-### Creation controls

-- Kreuzwort.coffee comes with very basic to create the markup of your grid.
-TODO

 ## Contribution

 Please leave an issue if you run into any bugs.
 I would also be interested to hear from you if you use a screenreader and have ideas on how to create a usable interface.
-Lastly, you can contribute translations: TODO
+Lastly, you can contribute translations.